jnduli/blog_jnduli.co.ke/content/remapping_esc_to_caps.md

     ::bash
     xmodmap -pke >~/.xmodmap
-    touch ~/.xinitrc #create file
+    # Add this line to ~/.xinitrc
     xmodmap .xmodmap

+Another alternative is to use `setxkbmap`:

+    ::bash
+    # replaces caps with escape functionality
+    setxkbmap -option caps:escape
+    # swaps capslock and escape
+    setxkbmap -option caps:swapescape

+Add whatever command to the `.xinitrc` file to work.

-This switch is not all hymns and praises.
+This switch is not all hymns and praises because:

-* My laptop just became more unusable to mugles
+* My laptop just became more unusable to others
 * My muscle memory has already got this new configuration.
-This makes it difficult to work with other machines or even in windows.
+This makes it difficult to work with other machines.